ItIsMrLaG/Study_web/README.md

 * "all static sources (css, images, js-scripts) should be in directory with name 'static' (developers recommends put all this html in a directory with same name as this app)"
 ---
+## Starting new App
+1. Do in terminal "python manage.py startapp NAME_OF_THE_APP"
+2. Log your app in "settings.py"
+3. Link page on your site with this app in "urls.py"
+4. Then link function from file "YOUR_APP/views.py" with your site-page of this app in "YOUR_APP/urls.py"
+---
 ## Work with BD
 1. Create table class in "YOUR_APP/models.py" (this class should be inherited from class models.Model)
 2. Create "__str__" func with return - self.title